-- Three percent of the assessed value of the property for the prior year; or - The percentage change in the Consumer price Index.
+- 3% of the assessed value of the property for the prior year; or - The percentage change in the Consumer Price Index (CPI)

 Over time this will create a differential between the just value and the SOH value.
-This differential has 'portability' - it can be transferred to a new homestead upon sale and purchase.
+This differential has "portability" - it can be transferred to a new homestead upon sale and purchase.
 As just values increase rapidly, that differential can grow substantially.
-The following is an example of the relationship between just value and assessed (SOH) value showing what can happen if just value drops after years of increasing values.